frombeirutwithlove/ProtestTips/WhatToDo.md

 to form a circle and back away together).
 - Try to remain on the outer circles, so you can easily get out and move out of danger if things get heated.
 - In **NYC specifically**, undercover police are easily spotted as having a white band around their arm, like [this](https://twitter.com/ZackBornstein/status/1266547600330600448?s=20).
-- Some undercover cops might encourage protestors to be violent.
+- Some undercover cops might encourage protesters to be violent.
 Don't get provoked.
 - Once you get out of the protest - hide anything that may show that you were actually attending a protest (flags/banners/wet clothing)
 - Don’t go back home alone, police/undercover police may be waiting for you.
 - If you are using a gas mask, make sure to change the filters every day.
 - If you forget to turn off your location settings, take meandering routes to confuse your phone’s location in case police are looking at phone location data.
 - If you are arrested and the police ask for a DNA swab, you have the right to refuse.
 If you are offered a drink, cigarette or gum in the precinct, it is most likely a trick to steal your DNA.
 This has been a practice in [NY specifically](https://t.co/ay46AbGxZV?amp=1), and probably elsewhere as well.

 ### If you're hit with tear gas / pepper spray